rayyoda/AES/README.md

 Additonal parameter -ScriptParameters is addded for the New-RunAesFile Cmdlet.
 It will accept a Hashtable object that will be included in the runtime process.

+Version 4:

-Version 4: This is a major change from Version 3.
+This is a major change from Version 3.
+In this version New-AesKey is of no consequence and is here for imformational purposes only.
+The 'passphrase' is all you need.
+This version includes file tamper protection.

 New-AesKey -Passphrase <string> [-OutputSalt]